-Real estate content marketing has exploded over the last few years and the reasons are obvious.
-Content marketing improves search rankings, increases traffic, builds trust, positions you as an expert and drives leads.
+Content marketing has exploded over the last few years and the reasons are obvious.
+Content marketing improves search rankings, increases traffic, builds trust, positions you as an expert, and drives lead.

 That said, figuring out how to create content that benefits your bottom line may leave you feeling a bit overwhelmed.

-In this blog, we explore 3 proven strategies to get you started on the right content marketing track and help you improve content marketing ROI.
+In this blog, we explore 3 proven strategies to get you started on the right content marketing track and help you to improve ROI from real estate content marketing.

 1. Measuring the impact of content marketing